gauravinthevalley/gatsby-demo-blog-code/src/pages/2018-01-04-renaming-r-column-in-matrix/index.md

 `rownames(distance_matrix) <- rows`

-Wooohooo!!

 Look what we've got!
-A readable, understandable matrix (Why didn't I learn R before?):
+A readable, understandable matrix:

 ![alt text](http://res.cloudinary.com/dwstpvoqc/image/upload/v1522603531/matrix-in-r-rows-columns.png "Matrix with  named rows and columns in RStudio")

+Wooohooo!!
+Why didn't I learn this amazing language before?
+I mean look at that matrix and the promise it shows.
+I've got my localities, my ponds, and my approx. distances all captured in a clear, readable matrix.
+I mean: what more do I need?

+A lot more, for sure.

+In my next post, I intend to dig a bit more into R and capture my findings here.